AntonLushchay/Christmas-Predictions/README.md

 An interactive Christmas magic experience.
 Shake the snow globe and receive a magical prediction for the new year!

-**Status:** 🚧 In Development
+**Status:** ✅ Live on GitHub Pages

 ## About

 This is a personal project created with a focus on "vibe coding" — prioritizing smooth, intuitive interactions and a delightful user experience.
-The application is actively evolving and may change significantly as development continues.
+The app is fully vibe-coded end-to-end and actively evolving, so details may change over time.

 Users can interact with an animated snow globe that displays personalized predictions in both Russian and English.